adhamahmad/Notification-System/README.md

 # Software_Maintainance_Assignment

-a simple notification system simulation
+using design patterns and SOLID design principles to refctor an old code and implement a simple notification system functionality